tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Attack:** Intelligence + Level vs. AC

-**Hit:** WEAPON + Intelligence negative energy damage.
+**Hit:** WEAPON + Intelligence necrotic damage.
 Until the start of your next turn, the target takes 1d8 extra damage from your allies’ attacks.

 **Miss:** Your level in damage